 At very different times in their lives, Lee and Kirsty have both studied Holistic Management and done their PDC (permaculture design certificate).
 They have also both been to an array of regenerative agriculture courses and workshops over the years, and continue to enjoy learning the latest science and practice.
 Lee builds on training in horticulture and previous career as a carpenter; and Kirsty builds on her science degree and career in catchment management and environmental education.

 How we operate

 All our products are made start to finish on site at Oxley Island.

-All raw material is sourced locally from ‘waste’ materials, including paunch from the abattoirs, cardboard boxes, and coffee grounds.
-We compost these to Australian standards before feeding it to the worms.
+Most raw material is sourced locally from ‘waste’ materials, including paunch from the abattoirs, cardboard boxes, and coffee grounds.
+We are also adding wood chip acquired from neighbours, collected opportunistically if they fell a tree.
+We have started a multi-species ‘chop and drop’ forest on site for sustainable harvesting in the future.
+We compost these materials to Australian standards before feeding it to our worms.

 The worm beds are kept moist and off the ground.
 There is no leachate – i.e. there is no liquid dripping from the worm beds which people typically refer to as ‘worm wee’, ‘worm juice’ or ‘worm tea’.
 Instead, we harvest the fully finished worm castings (poo) using a continuous flow cast harvest bed system.
 We create the liquid Biocast as an extract of the worm cast that we produce.

 All of our processes are designed to ensure quality and maximise micro-biological diversity and stability.
 Biocast is a standardised product, using set amounts of ingredients, water and time; ensuring that you can trust you’ll get the same reliable product every time.